ap-eternalstudent/odin-landing/README.md

 # odin-landing
-Landing page assignmnet from the Odin Project
+Landing page assignment from the Odin Project